niceguy4/8812au-20210629/README.md

   * And/or, device shows up Kali in IW DEV and IWCONFIG but adapter does not collect/capture clients when using wifite or airodump-ng

   * Current vendor, aircrack-ng and morrownr driver updates don't resolve issue as of 8/11/2024
+     - Wireless adapter works in Windows 11 (shows networks and will connect to networks in Windows 11)

 ### Steps:
 Setup was tested on Windows 11 running Kali (kali-linux-2024.2-vmware-amd64) virtual machine using VMWare (17.5.0 build-22583795).
 Kali in VirtualBox (7.0.20) works, too (kali-linux-2024.2-virtualbox-amd64) as of 8/11/2024.